PittsCraft/SwiftApiDsl/README.md

     case validationError(data: Data, response: HTTPURLResponse, error: Error)
     /// The URLResponse of the request is not an HTTPURLResponse 🤷‍♂️ case notHttpResponse(URLResponse?)
+    /// The response passed validation, but its body failed to decode as the expected type case decode(data: Data, response: HTTPURLResponse, error: Error, expectedType: Any.Type)
     /// Terrible inconsistency, should never happen
     case unknown(Error?)
     /// The client was deallocated during a download